 Epoche_f 2018 took place from 6th to 15th July 2018, in Niedersachsen, Germany.
-This year two young EMCY prize winners participated at the master class: Martin Pavlík, prize winner of EMCY Slovakia and Valeriya Kurylchuk, violin, prize winner of Schweizerischer Jugendmusikwettbewerb (SJMW).
+This year two young EMCY prize winners participated at the master class: Martin Pavlík, prize winner of EMCY Slovakia and Valeriya Kurylchuk, prize winner of Schweizerischer Jugendmusikwettbewerb (SJMW).

 Hans Abrahamsen: Aarhus Ragtime (1991)